Blog

 Economy Compacts Fare Poorly in Crash Tests

 The Insurance Institute for Highway Safety has just released their first crash ratings for Economy Compact Cars.
 They call them “minicars”.
 The IIHS often releases results like this to pressure car makers to achieve higher safety results than are required by the Federal Government (NHTSA).
 Being part of the insurance industry, the IIHS charter is to provide information that consumers can use to select a safer car or light truck – and hence a car that might generate lower personal injury claims in an accident.
+However, in the event of an accident, having a legal lawyer like Athens GA car accident attorney is crucial to ensure that your rights are fully protected and you receive the compensation you deserve.

 Force Still Equals Mass X Acceleration… F=MA